Please note this post contains affiliate links.

 Other St. Patrick’s Day recipes to explore: Jameson Manhattan | Instant Pot Irish Beef Stew | Short Rib Guinness Beer Cheese Soup | Bailey’s Chocolate Chip Bundt Cake

-Sometimes your corned beef brisket will come packaged with a seasoning packet.
+Sometimes your corned beef brisket will come packaged with a spice packet or pickling spice packet.
 If it does, just add it in!
-All it will do is add more flavor to the corned beef, and that’s never a bad thing.
+All it will do is add more flavor to the meat, and that’s never a bad thing.

-Guinness beer (or another Irish stout if you prefer a different brand) gives a big, bold flavor alongside the beef broth in this recipe.
-The flavor is dark and rich, while also helping the corned beef be more tender.
+Guinness beer (or another Irish stout beer if you prefer a different brand) gives a big, bold flavor alongside the beef broth in this recipe.
+The flavor is dark and rich, while also helping the meat become more tender.

-What can I substitute for beer in corned beef?
+what can I substitute for beer in instant pot corned beef?

 If you are sober or prefer not to cook with alcohol, you can simply swap in more beef broth instead of the Guinness!